 The key to the hammer technique is to use a terrycloth towel to cover the nuts, so the pieces don’t fly all over the room.
 Use a towel you don’t care about, as it will get holes.
 Smack the nut with enough force to break it, but not enough to pulverize the nut; after a few, you’ll get the hang of it.

 So now you have a bucket of cracked nuts.
 You’re still not done!
 Now you need to gently remove the meats from the impossibly complex interior of the walnut.
 I find the best piece of equipment to do this is a stout pair of wire cutters and a nutpick.
 I use the wire cutters to clip the shells in key spots so larger pieces of walnut fall out.
 Again, after a few dozen nuts you’ll begin to know where to clip.
 The nutpick’s use is obvious.
 This is tedious work, people.
-Do it during commercials of your favorite TV show.
+I do it while watching football.